MarianoFndz/movies/README.md

   - Filters the movies by rating
   - Clicking on a movie opens more information about the movie
   - Provides of an infinite scroll that loads more movies

+## API "The Movie DB"

+For this proyect was used an API made by The Movie DB - Reference: https://www.themoviedb.org/documentation/api-

 ### Installation

 Movies requires [Node.js](https://nodejs.org/) v4+ to run.